AbhayKarade/Maze-Solver-using-Search-Algorithms/README.md

-# Part 2 : Reflection/Analysis
+# Part 2 : Analysis of path planning on a fixed length robot.

-## Moving a 1x3 “ship” through a maze
+## Moving a 1x3 Robot through a maze

 ![](/images/maze7.png)